 Several types of accidents can entitle surviving family members to file a wrongful death claim.
 For example, accidents on construction sites caused by unsafe conditions, accidents involving defective products, or brain injuries sustained as a result of a car or truck accident.
 Anyone who believes their loved one’s death could have been prevented should speak with an attorney.
 An experienced attorney who understands wrongful death laws can help you navigate your claim.

-Who Can File Wrongful Death Lawsuits?
+Who Can File a Wrongful Death Lawsuit?

 Florida law allows only the personal representative of an estate to file a wrongful death lawsuit.
 A personal representative may be a person named in the decedent’s will.
 In the absence of a will, the court will a personal representative.

-The personal representative acts to file a claim on behalf of surviving family members.
-The person who files the lawsuit is responsible for providing the names of all survivors who may benefit from the lawsuit.
+Additionally, the child of an unmarried person may benefit if the deceased parent was identified before birth and was contributing to their support.
 Once the personal representative is identified, they may contact a wrongful death lawyer to file a lawsuit.
 The lawsuit is filed on behalf of the deceased and their surviving family members.

-Types of Damages That Can Be Collected in Wrongful Death Lawsuits
+Types of Damages that Can Be Collected in Wrongful Death Lawsuits

 When a person survives an injury or illness caused by another’s negligent act or willful conduct, they are entitled to damages.
 Typically, these damages cover medical expenses, including rehabilitation costs, diagnostic tests, and prescriptions necessary to facilitate their recovery.
 Additionally, they are entitled to compensation for time lost from work while recovering from their injuries.